Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 Don't You Get Tired of Traveling?

-We find that exploring a new place is exciting, fun and challenging but after several weeks of moving from place to place, we're ready to 'perch' for a while.
+We find that exploring a new place is exciting, fun and challenging, but after several weeks of moving from place to place, we're often ready to 'perch' for a while.
 That's when we plan an extended stay.
+We sometimes return to places where we feel comfortable to just live life.
+As time goes on we are doing this more frequently.

-Staying 2 nights or more in each place is best.
+Occasonally, shorter stays are necessary, in which case we prefer a stay of at least 2 nights.
 We always say that any place we stay for two nights or more is 'Home'.
 Avoiding one night stands helps prevent travel fatigue.

-Traveling in non-english speaking places often gives us a feeling of 'isolation'.
-Not understanding the local language means we can't read the newspapers or understand the TV news, thus leaving us with limited knowledge of local events and happenings.
+Traveling in non-english speaking places sometimes gives us a feeling of 'isolation'.
+Not understanding the local language means we can't read the newspapers or understand the local TV news, thus leaving us with limited knowledge of local events and happenings.

 Let us know.
-Send us an email to tripideas@pioneerwest.net
+Send an email to us at nomadgorman@gmail.com

-Click here to return to our PioneerWest homepage
+Click here to return to the Our Search page